paulpogoda/OSINT-Tools-Tajikistan/README.md

 ### Statistics
 - [Statistical Agency under the President of Tajikistan](https://www.stat.tj/ru/)
-- Use my [CSE](https://cse.google.com/cse?cx=a72e762da6ab1440a#gsc.tab=0) to search stats from Tajikistan and some other countries in region.
+- Use my [CSE](https://cse.google.com/cse?cx=a72e762da6ab1440a#gsc.tab=0) to search stats from Tajikistan and some other countries in the region.
 Here you can find some data you won't see in official Tajik sources

 ### [Customs Service under the Government of Tajikistan](https://tamognia.tj)
 Registers, [statistics](https://tamognia.tj/index.php/2020-10-12-17-53-49/2018-06-14-07-44-16) on exports and imports, foreign trade turnover, laws, regulations, orders, instructions